atuzcu24/AI-guided-whole-slide-imaging-analysis/README.md

 This repository documents **inference**, **Docker/Singularity deployment**, and **training** workflows for the **CellViT + SAM-H + Rosie FiLM fusion model**.

-The commands and folders given are taken from SCC, so please adjust parts as needed.

-The docker implementation is for inference only currently.

 ---

 ## 1. Inference (Local Python Environment)